-The Pomodoro Technique: A Complete Guide to Focused Work Sessions
+The Pomodoro Technique: 5-Step Guide (2026)

 The Pomodoro Technique uses 25-minute focused intervals to fight distraction and build momentum.
 Learn how to implement it, adapt it, and combine it with other productivity strategies.